KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

    > }
    > ```

-4. View your page in **Chrome**.
+4. **View** your page in Chrome.
 What happens when you hover over the list items in the drink menu?

 5. But we don't want all the `li` tags to hover.
 Just the ones in the drink menu.
 We could add a `class` or we can target only the `li` elements in `main` by changing the selector to `main li:hover`.

    > [!INFO]
    > You are using the **Descendant combinator**.
 A combinator is a special selector.
 The descendant combinator contains 2 or more selectors with a space between each selector.
 The first selector is an ancestor of the second in the HTML.
 Selectors can be HTML elements or classes.
 So in this case, you are saying
    >
-   > _"For all HTML `main` elements that has a descendant `li`, add a color when hovering."_
+   > _"For all HTML `main` elements that have a descendant `li`, add a color when hovering."_
    >
    > Read more about the [Descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator).